avi-raj/Coursera-Getting-and-Cleaning-Data-Peer_Assessment/CodeBook.md

 X_test.txt, y_test.txt and subject_test.txt are read from the "./data/test" folder and stored  testData, testLabel and testSubject variables respectively.

-trainingData and testData are bound to create mergedData; trainingLabel and testLabel rre bound to create mergedLabel ; trainingSubject and testSubject arebound to create mergedSubject
+trainingData and testData are bound to create mergedData; trainingLabel and testLabel are bound to create mergedLabel ; trainingSubject and testSubject arebound to create mergedSubject

 ### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.